Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/intelligent-apps/java-azure-ai-reference-template/README.md

 ## Getting Started
 ### Deploy the infrastructure
-1. Clone the ACA LZA Java App accelerator repo. `git clone https://github.com/dantelmomsft/chat-with-your-data-java-lza-app-accelerator.git`
+1. Clone the ACA LZA Java App accelerator repo. `git clone --single-branch --branch aca-lza https://github.com/dantelmomsft/chat-with-your-data-java-lza-app-accelerator.git`
 2. Run `cd chat-with-your-data-java-lza-app-accelerator/infra/aca`
 3. Review the bicep parameters in `bicep/chat-with-your-data-java-aca-main.bicep`.Pay attention to vmLinuxSshAuthorizedKeys param: you should provide here the a public key that you have generated along with your private key.
 For more information on how to generate a public key see [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed).
 4. Run `azd auth login` to authenticate with your Azure subscription.